• Skip to primary navigation

 Haitian and United Sates of American Flags.

-Chef Maika Frederic
+Chef Maika Frederic-Liebman

 Chef and Educator

 Haitian-American chef and educator Maika Frederic blends bold flavors with approachable recipes.
-With a background in both professional kitchens, classrooms, and children therapy—as a trained chef, former teacher and technician—she brings a thoughtful, inclusive touch to every dish.
+With a background in professional kitchens, classrooms, and children's therapy, she brings a thoughtful, inclusive touch to every dish as a trained chef, former teacher, and technician.
 Through her platform, Just Maika Cooking, she shares diverse meals and practical tips to empower home cooks of all ages and levels.

 • Instagram